SEASONAL AVIAN RESEARCH ASSISTANT

 at Texas A&M University

-Please write “OK Assistant” in the subject line of your email.
+To Apply: Please write “Camp Bullis job application” in the subject line of your email.
 Include your last name in the file attachment.
 Submit cover letter detailing your qualifications, resume (including GPA), and contacts for 3 references (preferably email address) in 1 attachment to: (EM: email@example.com).

-Requirements: experience or coursework in field biology or related activities; ability to collect data with strong attention to detail; ability to work 6+ days per week doing physically demanding work in potential heat, and steep and rocky terrain (encounters with rattlesnakes rare, but possible); patience and focus to quietly observe and follow birds; good eyesight and hearing; ability to work independently and in groups; must be comfortable working on a military base, federal wildlife refuge or private land and interacting with landowners; flexibility to changes in protocol or job assignments; must supply your own binoculars.
-Preference will be given to applicants with experience: identifying birds by sight and sound, nest searching, mist-netting and handling birds, identifying plants, navigating using handheld GPS unit, using Microsoft Access, Excel, ArcMap; possess a B.S. or B.A. in wildlife biology or closely related field.
-Positions will be filled as suitable applicants are identified.
+Requirements: experience or coursework in wildlife biology or closely related field; ability to collect data with strong attention to detail; ability to work 6+ days per week doing physically demanding work, with early mornings (0500); a positive attitude in adverse environmental conditions such as fire ants, chiggers, rattlesnakes, feral pigs, poison ivy, normal daily temperatures of over 90°F, intense sun, thick and thorny brush, and steep and rocky terrain; ability to operate 4X4 vehicles; patience and focus to quietly observe and follow birds; good eyesight and hearing; ability to work independently and in groups; flexibility to changes in location, as may be required to move around; flexibility to changes in protocol, or job assignments; must supply your own binoculars.
+Preference will be given to applicants with experience: identifying birds by sight and sound, mist-netting and banding passerine songbirds, navigating using handheld GPS unit, using Microsoft Access, Excel, ArcMap; possess a B.S. or B.A. in wildlife biology or closely related field.